ampproject/amp.dev/content/docs/get_started/login_requiring.md

 }
 [/sourcecode]

-Similar to the login, when the AMPByExample server receives a logout requests, it uses the return URL query parameter automatically added by the AMP library and redirects to it adding `#success=true`.
+Similar to the login, when the AMPByExample server receives a logout request, it uses the return URL query parameter automatically added by the AMP library and redirects to it, adding `#success=true`.
 By this time, you are back on the initial page; the AMPByExample cookie previously created for the login page (called `ABE_LOGGED_IN`) would be cleared at this point.

-## Conclusions
+## Summary
-In this tutorial we explored how to combine `amp-access` and `amp-form` to realize a comment section enabled by a login.
-We focused mostly on how we used those 2 components more than documenting them, while describing how we implemented a sample published on [ampbyexample.com.](https://ampbyexample.com/) In order to show the interaction between the component and a server, the sample provides a simple backend implementation which uses a cookie to save the login status.
+In this tutorial I explored how to combine `amp-access` and `amp-form` to realize a comment section enabled by a login.
+I focused mostly on how we used those 2 components more than documenting them, while describing how we implemented a sample published on [ampbyexample.com.](https://ampbyexample.com/) In order to show the interaction between the component and a server, the sample provides a simple backend implementation which uses a cookie to save the login status.